Which global equity funds are worth considering?

-Liontrust Sustainable Future Managedfund invests in a combination of global equities, bonds, and cash.
-The managers use a thematic approach to identify the key structural growth trends that will shape the global economy of the future, across a 40-60 stock portfolio.
-The team has identified three mega trends with strong and dependable growth prospects.
-These are better resource efficiency (cleaner), improved health (healthier) and greater safety and resilience (safer).
+This fund uses a thematic approach to identify the key structural growth trends that will shape the global economy of the future across a portfolio of 40-60 stocks.
+Three mega trends have been identified, with strong and dependable growth prospects.
+These are: better resource efficiency (cleaner), improved health (healthier), and greater safety and resilience (safer).

 While this fund may be new, the team – led by Nick Clay – is highly experienced, and the investment strategy is well-proven.
 It has a true contrarian nature backed up by a logical and disciplined philosophy.
 This leads to an attractively yielding income fund (every holding must yield at least 25% more than the broader market at the point of purchase) that also allows for capital return from a concentrated portfolio.

 This is a quality growth fund that invests in high return on capital businesses experiencing sustainable structural growth.
 It has a 130/30 structure, which allows the manager Neil Robson to extend investors’ potential returns by buying stocks he expects to do well and also looking to make money on stocks he expects to do badly (shorting).
 Neil describes this as “lining up on the starting grid for a motor race with an engine 50% bigger than everyone else’s”.

 ASI Global Smaller Companies is a textbook fund from the abrdn equities team.
 Based around the powerful screening tool ‘Matrix’, which co-manager Harry Nimmo helped create, it identifies smaller companies from all around the globe – including emerging markets – that the team believes have the best growth prospects.
 The portfolio is concentrated in 50-60 names.